hotschedules/gettingstarted/docs/rbc-cli.md

 # app-tools
-app-tools is a command line tool, bundled with rbc-cli, that allows app developers to quickly generate an app and publish it to the cloud so that it can be viewed on the mobile container.
+app-tools is a command line tool, bundled with bodhi, that allows app developers to quickly generate an app and publish it to the cloud so that it can be viewed on the mobile container.